Chapter 7 International Travel With Infants & Children

 - Give special consideration to the risks of children who are VFR travelers in developing countries.
 Conditions may include increased risk of malaria, intestinal parasites, and tuberculosis.

 - Consider counseling adults and older children to take a course in basic first aid before travel.

 Diarrhea and associated gastrointestinal illness are among the most common travel-related problems affecting children.
 Infants and children with diarrhea can become dehydrated more quickly than adults.
 The etiology of travelers’ diarrhea (TD) in children is similar to that in adults (see Chapter 2, Travelers’ Diarrhea).

 For infants, breastfeeding is the best way to reduce the risk of foodborne and waterborne illness.
-Infant formulas available abroad may not be the same as in the United States; if parents are feeding their child formula, they should consider whether they need to bring formula from home.
+Infant formulas available abroad may not be the same as in the United States; parents feeding their child formula should consider whether they need to bring formula from home.

 Water served to young children, including water used to prepare infant formula, should be disinfected (see Chapter 2, Water Disinfection for Travelers).
-In some parts of the world, bottled water may also harbor germs and should be disinfected before consumption.
+In some parts of the world, bottled water may also be contaminated and should be disinfected before consumption.

 Similarly, food precautions should be followed diligently.
-Foods served to children should be thoroughly cooked and eaten while still hot; fruits eaten raw should be peeled immediately before consumption.
+Foods served to children should be thoroughly cooked and eaten while still hot; fruits eaten raw should be peeled by the caregiver immediately before consumption.
 Additionally, caution should be used with fresh dairy products, which may not be pasteurized and may be diluted with untreated water.
 For short trips, parents may want to bring a supply of safe snacks from home for times when the children are hungry and the available food may not be appealing or safe.
-See the section in Chapter 2, Food and Water Precautions for more information.
+See Chapter 2, Food & Water Precautions for more information.